crazy-max/diun/doc/install/docker.md

 * `/data`: Contains bbolt database which retains Docker images manifests

-> :warning: Note that the volume should be owned by uid `1000` and gid `1000`.
-If you don't give the volume correct permissions, the container may not start.

 ## Usage

 Docker compose is the recommended way to run this image.
 Copy the content of folder [.res/compose](../../.res/compose) in `/opt/diun/` on your host for example.
 Edit the compose file with your preferences and run the following commands: